BrazilianFriendsOfSymfony/BFOSTwigExtensionsBundle/README.md

 and provides the following *Form types*:

-* ``richtextarea``: richtextarea type to allow you use rich text form fields out of the box.
+* ``bfos_richtextarea``: bfos_richtextarea type to allow you use rich text form fields out of the box.
 Currently uses CkEditor.

 Installation